-- FS: The surface water is classified as "approved" based on fecal coliform violations measured and assessed in accordance with the NSSP criteria. - NS: The surface water is not classified as "approved" based on fecal coliform violations measured and assessed in accordance with the NSSP criteria.
+FS: The surface water is classified as "approved" based on fecal coliform violations measured and assessed in accordance with the NSSP criteria.

+NS: The surface water is not classified as "approved" based on fecal coliform violations measured and assessed in accordance with the NSSP criteria.

-- 1. The NHDES Shellfish Program is responsible for implementing the NSSP program and for determining NSSP classifications. - 2.
-Shellfish areas lacking sufficient fecal coliform data to classify them in accordance with NSSP criteria shall be assigned an attainment status of "insufficient information."
-Examples include shellfish areas closed for administrative reasons such as lack of a current sanitary survey or a safety management zone around wastewater treatment plants or marinas.
+The NHDES Shellfish Program is responsible for implementing the NSSP program and for determining NSSP classifications.

+2. Shellfish areas lacking sufficient fecal coliform data to classify them in accordance with NSSP criteria shall be assigned an attainment status of "insufficient information" (e.g. shellfish areas closed for administrative reasons such as lack of a current sanitary survey).

-Shellfish Status/Class 305(b)/303(d) Category CLOSED / Prohibited 5-P (4A-P when TMDL completed) CLOSED / Prohibited/Safety Zone 3-PNS CLOSED / Prohibited/Unclassified 3-ND CLOSED / Restricted 5-P (4A-P when TMDL completed) OPEN / Approved 2-G
+NSSP Classification NHDES Sub-Class 305(b)/303(d) Category Prohibited N/A 5-P (4A-P when TMDL completed) Restricted N/A 5-P (4A-P when TMDL completed) Conditionally Restricted N/A 5-M (4A-M when TMDL completed) Conditionally Approved N/A 5-M (4A-M when TMDL completed) Prohibited Prohibited/Safety Zone 3-PNS Prohibited Prohibited/Unclassified 3-ND Approved N/A 2-G